 Living Water Myanmar is a community development project that focuses on Water Security in one of the most impoverished regions of the country.
 This project is motivated by the severe lack of drinking water for villagers and school communities in the Dry Zone of Myanmar.

-The local Project Manager has visited well over one hundred villages in central Myanmar to gather baseline data on current water needs and related infrastructure.
-Villagers were consulted and agreed to participate co-operatively to improve their own water security.
+In the early stages of the project, the local Project Manager visited well over one hundred villages in central Myanmar to gather baseline data on current water needs and related infrastructure.
+Villagers were consulted and agreed to participate cooperatively to improve their own water security.
 The In-Country manager has field- tested optimum designs for standardized construction of 3,000 gallon and 5,000 gallon water tanks.
-The In-Country construction team, with labour input from each village construct and install concrete water supply tanks and piping systems, usually best located in the grounds of local schools.
+The In-Country construction team, with labour input from each village, construct and install concrete water supply tanks and piping systems, usually best located in the grounds of local schools.